ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/github_oauth.md

 Untitled.ipynb
 ```

-## Next Steps
+## Summary

-The next step is to program JupyterHub to accept Google usernames and passwords.
-This will allow students to log into JupyterHub using their college usernames and passwords.
+This page documented how to use GitHub usernames and passwords to authenticate with JupyterHub.

 <br>